-In his home, Aloyce helps by teaching others, gardening and washing clothes.
-He lives with his mother.
+Aloyce lives with his mother.
+At home, duties include teaching others, gardening and washing clothes.
 His mother is sometimes employed.
 There are 2 children in the family.

 Aloyce lives in the hills of Kijenge, home to approximately 500,000 residents.
 Typical houses are constructed of dirt floors, adobe walls and corrugated tin roofs.
 The most commonly spoken languages are Waarusha, Chagga, Pare and Swahili.